jonlpersson/ed-latimore/site/_posts/2021-08-04-9-major-red-flags-in-men.md

 ![ed latimore hard drug use](/assets/images/posts/2021/ed-latimore-doing-drugs.jpg "ed latimore hard drug use"){: width="480" height="320"}

 If you see a man use hard drugs, you should limit your time around that man as much as possible.
-Nothing good will come of this relationship, even if they claim only to be casual user; because you don’t remain a casual user of hard drugs for long.
+Nothing good will come of this relationship, even if they claim only to be casual users; because you don’t remain a casual user of hard drugs for long.

 As for marijuana, my advice is to proceed with caution.

 It’s one thing if a person occasionally enjoys a smoke.
 It’s a different story entirely if they \*have\* to use it every day.
-Not only is that an addiction (by definition), it’s also likely a way to cope with other issues.
+Not only is that an addiction (by definition), but it’s also likely a way to cope with other issues.
 The same thing is true for alcohol.

 I happen to be sober, but my life was nothing worthwhile when I was abusing alcohol.
 In fact, I exhibited many of the red flags listed here.
 Having a few drinks occasionally is not a problem.
 Getting blackout drunk constantly around people is a big deal and you need to limit your time around—or outright get rid of—this person.
 And yes, it's possible to have fun and socialize sober, more on how to do that [here](https://edlatimore.com/how-to-have-fun-and-socialize-sober/).